tylipiha/aws-secret-resolver/README.md

 the injection is provided by AWS, but was required in the past for some specific scenarios.

-The variables are printed into stdout in the export=... format so that the can be sourced by the parent process.
+The variables are printed into stdout in the export VARIABLE=... format so that the can be sourced by the parent process.
 ## Usage